ourchurchtoo/website/src/posts/2021-03-04-what-the-church-needs-to-know-about-mental-health.md

 > Historically the church has responded to mental illness poorly and although a lot has changed there’s still a significant amount of stigma within the church toward people suffering.

 As a psychologist I’ve had the privilege of walking alongside many men and women who have been through similar experiences within the church.
 People with grief, depression, anxiety, addiction, bipolar disorder, post-traumatic stress disorder, and other mental illnesses who feel misunderstood and isolated.
-Common messages people with mental illness receive, either directly or indirectly:
+Common messages people with mental illness receive, either directly or indirectly, include:

 * *Don’t talk about your problems (it makes people uncomfortable)*
 * *Pray more (God will take away every struggle if you just pray enough)*
 * *Try harder*
 * *Have more faith*
 * *Read the Bible more (God included everything that could help you within Scripture)*
 * *Anxiety is a sin (you need to confess to be free)*
 * *Being depressed is a sin (just focus on God and praising him)*
 * *Don’t talk about faith struggles (such as doubt or disappointment God)*
 * *You don’t need to seek help outside the church (talk to pastors, not therapists)*
 * *Medication is sinful and/or a crutch (trust God to heal you)*
 * *Psychology is dangerous and therapists don’t respect faith/religion*

 Some of the messages people have received leave deep and lasting scars.
 The messages may or may not have been intentional.
 They often come from misunderstandings or stigma about mental health and mental illnesses.
 If you want to come alongside people struggling with mental illness, here are a few things you should know to help get you started: